-- Use the uuname command to list those machines your machine can contact. - Use the uulog command to display the contents of the log directories for particular hosts. - Use the uucheck -v command to check for the presence of files and directories that are needed by uucp.
-This command also checks the Permissions file and outputs information on the permissions you have set up.
+- Use the uuname command to list those machines that your machine can contact. - Use the uulog command to display the contents of the log directories for particular hosts. - Use the uucheck -v command to check for the presence of files and directories that are needed by uucp.
+This command also checks the Permissions file and displays information about the permissions that you have set up.